aayla-secura/tes-0MQ/README.md

 If converting an entire directory (i.e. no capture is done and `<measurement>` is not given), `<use existing>` applies only to the first iteration.
-Subsequent measurement are always inserted in the same fileso that:
+Subsequent measurement are always inserted in the same file, so that:

  * if `<use existing>` is false: If `<access mode>` is abort, entire operation is aborted.
 Otherwise the hdf5 file will be renamed/deleted depending on `<access mode>` before starting.
  * if `<use existing>` is true: If `<access mode>` is abort, measurements present in the directory will be skipped if there's already a group by that name in the hdf5 file.
 Otherwise the hdf5 group will be renamed/deleted depending on `<access mode>`.

 #### Message frames in a reply